ebiggers/ntfs-3g-system-compression/README.md

 # Implementation note

-The XPRESS and LZX decompression formats used in system-compressed files are identical to the formats used in Windows Imaging (WIM) archives.
+The XPRESS and LZX compression formats used in system-compressed files are identical to the formats used in Windows Imaging (WIM) archives.
 Therefore, for the system compression plugin I borrowed the XPRESS and LZX decompressors I had already written for the wimlib project (https://wimlib.net/).
 I made some